fedog-ops/fedog-ops/README.md

-- 👋 Hi, I’m @fedog-ops
+- 👋 Hi, I’m Felix McDermott
 - 👀 I’m interested in exploring software engineering
-- 🌱 I’m currently learning cs50
+- 🌱 I’m currently learning javaScript at Northcoders

 - 📫 How to reach me ...